cedx/biscuits.dart/docs/usage/options.md

 }
 ```

-!!! tip
-	The [`Cookies.defaults`](api.md) property let you override the default cookie options at runtime.
+?> The `Cookies.defaults` property let you override the default cookie options at runtime.